tinchoforever/subtedata-reclamos/bower_components/chart.js/docs/charts/bar.md

 ## Config Options
 The configuration options for the horizontal bar chart are the same as for the [bar chart](#configuration-options).
 However, any options specified on the x axis in a bar chart, are applied to the y axis in a horizontal bar chart.

-The default horizontal bar configuration is specified in `Chart.defaults.horizontalBar`.